blog advertising.

 I acknowledge that news sites in particular are in a difficult position at the moment as revenues fall, fake news gains popularity, and budgets are tight.
 But I can’t help wonder whether this is doing more harm than good over then long term, as opposed to sites like the New York Times and New Yorker which are adjusting quite well with subscription models.

-Note: This is also why I don’t recommend free blogging platforms where ads are often a non-negotiable part of the user experience.
+Note: This is also why I don’t recommend free blogging platforms where ads anere often a non-negotiable part of the user experience.

-At this point you’re probably wondering what a good alternative is.
-That’s where it gets a little bit tricky and we have to start thinking from a more long term perspective.
+At this point, you’re probably wondering about a good alternative.
+That’s where it gets a little bit tricky, and we have to start thinking from a more long-term perspective.

 1. Develop a strategy for the future

-The first thing we need to do is develop a long term blogging strategy that factors in all the different goals and ideas you have for your blog over the next five or so years.
-This really helps to make the next stages more focused, and gives you ideas about where to go next.
+The first thing we need to do is develop a long-term blogging strategy that factors in all your goals and ideas for your blog over the next five or so years.
+This helps grow your blog to the next stages as it’ll be more focused and gives you ideas about where to go next with planning per month.

-In my guide on how to make money from a new blog we go into some better details about what is possible for short term income sources that enhance your blog instead of detracting from it.
-For example, using your blog as an Internet business card to sell services to businesses in your area, freelancing, etc. This really helps while you’re getting established.
+In my guide on ways to make money blogging, we discuss some better details about what short-term income sources are possible that enhance your blog instead of detracting from it.
+These include using your blog as an Internet business card to sell services to businesses in your area, freelancing, etc. This really helps while you’re getting established.

-Throughout all of this, we should be focusing the majority of our efforts on building a mailing list that is very closely targeted to the area that we want to monetize in the future.
-For example, if your blog is about Bonsai growing you could set up a mailing list with a weekly Bonsai expert tip and, throughout this process, introduce people to some affiliate products that you use with your own Bonsai garden at home.
+Throughout all of this – from when you start a blog, you should focus most of your efforts on building a mailing list that is very closely targeted to the area you want to monetize in the future.
+For example, if your blog is about Bonsai growing, it could be easy to set up a mailing list with a weekly Bonsai expert tip and, throughout this process, introduce people to some affiliate products that you use with your own Bonsai garden at home and make money while you sleep.

-The majority of bloggers who have gained some level of success have created a product that they then sold to a mailing list that was primed for the sale.
-Examples include ViperChill opening an SEO training course after writing about Google for months, Darren Rowse selling photography guides to his enormous community at Christmas, Pat Flynn building a podcast player while also having the best how to podcast guide on the net, etc.
+The majority of bloggers who make more money than others have gained some level of success by creating a product that they then sold to a mailing list that was primed for the sale.
+Examples include Detailed and Glen Alsopp’s Blueprint SEO training course, Darren Rowse selling photography guides to his enormous community at Christmas, Pat Flynn building a podcast player while also having the best how to podcast guide on the web, etc.

-Once you have a good system of email list > affiliate products > original products set up then your main job is to drive relevant traffic to those posts and pages that promote the funnel.
-This can mean getting more traffic Google and then exploring things like advertising, guest posting, instagram marketing, etc. as a way to ensure that you get a continuous and reinforcing flow.
+Once you have a good system of email list > affiliate products > original products set up, your main job is to drive relevant traffic to posts and pages promoting the funnel.
+This can mean getting more traffic Google and then exploring things like advertising, guest posting, Instagram marketing, etc. as a way to ensure that you get a continuous and reinforcing flow.

 chess example